John Paul Stevens, former Supreme Court justice, dies at 99

 Though he had a conservative record as a federal appeals court judge, he became a more moderate vote during his later years and tended to side with the liberal wing of the court especially on LGBT issues and women’s rights.

-• Victor Morton contributed to this report.
+• Dave Boyer and Victor Morton contributed to this report.

 The Washington Times Comment Policy